What are the best acne scar products? First, you need to understand what kind of scars you have.

 Vitamin C is another powerful ingredient.
 Not only will it brighten and even skin tone, but research has suggested that it can also work to increase collagen synthesis.
 This increase will help rejuvenate skin and repair any damage, especially in areas where you experience dented or pitted scars.

-The COSRX Triple C Lightning Liquid contains 20.5% of pure ascorbic acid, the most effective form of vitamin C. It will bring back radiance to the skin while treating and preventing pigmentation.
+The Good (Skin) Days C’s the Day Serum contains 10% of pure ascorbic acid, the most effective form of vitamin C. It will bring back radiance to the skin while treating and preventing pigmentation.

 Another product you should try is a cica cream.
 These contain high concentrations of madecassoside, an inflammation-fighting compound naturally occurring in centella asiatica extract.
 The Skinrx MadeCera Face Cream is an excellent weapon to have in your acne scar arsenal to help strengthen your skin’s barrier as well as soothe irritated skin.
 Plus, it contains niacinamide for further brightening, and adenosine, a powerful anti-ager that will prevent premature aging.